MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Downloads a mixed reality file from the device.
 Use the op=stream query parameter for streaming.

 Parameters
-* filename : Name, hex64 encoded, of the video file to get
+* filename: Name, hex64 encoded, of the video file to get
-* op : stream
+* op: stream

 **/api/holographic/mrc/file (DELETE)**

 Deletes a mixed reality recording from the device.

 Parameters
-* filename : Name, hex64 encoded, of the file to delete
+* filename: Name, hex64 encoded, of the file to delete

 **/api/holographic/mrc/files (GET)**